himasz/booking-service/README.md

+**Simple Description**
+Creating a booking service in Spring boot (6 APIs) with in memory repository and an emailing service to notify the customer of their successful booking.

 **Prerequisites to Run**

 - Run with JDK 8 (it is also compatable with 17 but it need to be modified within maven pom)